 After an evidentiary hearing wherein it was established that the necessary elements were factually established, the MMMA section 8 defense was permitted to be used at trial.
 The prosecution would have to prove intoxication and not simply the presence of THC alone.

-At trial the Washtenaw County Assistant Prosecutor could not prove Myah was intoxicated, or even impaired by marijuana.
-After evidence that Myah was using marijuana for medical purposes and that she had a bona fide relationship with her physician, the Section 8 MMMA defense was established.
+At trial the Washtenaw County Assistant Prosecutor could not prove Myah was driving under the influence of marijuana.
+After evidence that Myah was using marijuana for medical purposes and that she had a bonafide relationship with her physician, the Section 8 MMMA defense was established.
 The court found Myah not guilty and her nightmare was finally over.
 Thank god for the Michigan Medical Marijuana Act.

 President of the Michigan Association of OWI Attorneys Lead Award-Winning Team